-Emo Adams is a South African actor, singer and producer best known for his collaborations with David Kramer and the late Taliep Pietersen, specifically his roles in the musicals District 6: The Musical and Kat & the Kings.
+Being one of South Africas actor, singer and producer best known for his collaborations with David Kramer and the late Taliep Pietersen, specifically his roles in the musicals District 6: The Musical and Kat & the Kings.

-It was here where his love for theatre and his journey into the world of the performing arts began.
+It was there where his love for theatre and his journey into the world of the performing arts began.

-Spending most of his teenage years singing along to the melodies of the Malay Choirs and annually performing with them as part of his Malay cultural background, music and melodies became an infectious part of his life.
+Most of his teenage years were spent singing along to the melodies of the Malay Choirs and annually performing with them as part of his Malay cultural background, music and melodies became an infectious part of his life.

-He soon discovered though that his passion for performing was ultimately where his heart lies.
+Discovering soon that though his passion for performing was ultimately where his heart lies.

-In 1996, along with three friends and his brother, Luqmaan, Emo formed a 5-member boy band called JAG.
-The group soon became popular in and around the Cape, Port Elizabeth and Johannesburg for their perfect harmonies and entertaining live performances.
+Emo formed a 5-member boy band called JAG in 1996 along with three friends and his brother Luqmaan.
+The group became popular soon in and around the Cape, Port Elizabeth and Johannesburg for their perfect harmonies and entertaining live performances.

-Although JAG still perform together as a group, Emo has over the years managed to add a history of drama, dance, music and theatre.
+His over the years managed to add a history of drama, dance, music and theatre although JAG still perform together as a group.

-In 2001, he once again was cast in the production District 6: The Musical.
+Once again in 2001 he was cast in the production District 6: The Musical.
 This time he played the role of "Sophia", a dynamic, glamorous drag queen.

-In 2000 Emo traveled extensively to Germany as part of the cast of David Kramer and Taliep Pietersen's Lawrence Olivier award-winning production Kat & the Kings, in which he played the role of a young singing sensation.
+In 2000 he extensively traveled to Germany as part of the cast of David Kramer and Taliep Pietersen's Lawrence Olivier award-winning production Kat & the Kings, in which he played the role of a young singing sensation.

-On being cast in the Bollywood production Fusion, which was staged at the Globe Theatre in Johannesburg in 2006, Emo performed Indian song and dance in a traditional Bollywood style.
+Performing Indian songs and dance in a traditional Bollywood style, being cast in the Bollywood production Fusion, which was staged at the Globe Theatre in Johannesburg in 2006.

-In television, he played a lead role in the kykNET television series Alie Barber, made guest appearances on the musical game show Liriekeraai and was a guest on the talk show Dis Hoe Dit Is Met Steve, hosted by Steve Hofmeyr.
+He made guest appearances on the musical game show Liriekeraai and was a guest on the talk show Dis Hoe Dit Is Met Steve, hosted by Steve Hofmeyr, on television he also played a lead role in the kykNET television series Alie Barber.

 In 2007 he performed alongside Mynie Grové and many other Afrikaans artists at the annual KKNK Fees in Outdshoorn.